 In the early 1920s, Lake Arrowhead was a resort for Hollywood’s rich and famous.
 In those days, there were no roads leading to the North Shore Tavern (present-day Main Lodge) on the north shore of the lake.
 The tavern offered relaxation and outdoor activities for those who braved the boat trip across the lake from the Lake Arrowhead Village.

-The construction of Cedar Lodge during the 1940s allowed for the housing of the Tavern’s employees, many of who lived in Palm Springs and moved to Lake Arrowhead where the temperature was much cooler.
+The construction of Cedar Lodge during the 1940s allowed for the housing of the tavern’s employees, many of whom lived in Palm Springs and moved to Lake Arrowhead where the temperature was much cooler.
 In the years that followed, Cedar Lodge served as a local schoolhouse and later as the Lake Arrowhead Yacht Club.

 The North Shore Tavern was owned by the Los Angeles Turf Club, which also owned Lake Arrowhead and the Santa Anita Race Track.
 In 1957, the Los Angeles Turf Club decided to sell the lake and donate portions of their property holdings.
 The North Shore Tavern was offered to the University of California Regents, which gladly accepted the donation.

 Over the years, the property operated as a conference center under the direction of different University of California campuses.
 In 1982, leadership of the property was transferred to the University of California, Los Angeles (UCLA).